What is the ALN Inferior Vena Cava Filter?

 Get a Free ALN IVC Filter Lawsuit Evaluation With Our Lawyers

-The Medical Device Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in IVC filter recall lawsuits.
-We are handling individual litigation nationwide and currently accepting new IVC filter complications cases in all 50 states.
+The Medical Device Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in IVC filter recall lawsuits.
+We are handling individual litigation nationwide and currently accepting new IVC filter complication cases in all 50 states.

 Free Confidential ALN IVC Filter Lawsuit Evaluation: If you or a loved one has had an ALN IVC filter implanted, you should contact our law firm immediately.
 Our lawyers are evaluating every individual case regardless of whether you have been injured or not.